TihileVaibhav/project-wanderlust/README.md

 # Project-Wanderlust

  This project was created from local system
- It's a Full Stack Project based on MERN Development
+ It's a Full Stack Project based on MERN Development.
+This project buliding idea is to list the hotels of different cities globally so that it can easily accessible to    your vacation place.

 #  Frontend:
 1. HTML5